Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Dependence on metric

-To a chain of quotients $G_i=\Gamma/\Gamma_i$ as in the definition of a box space (Subsection Examples in \cref{definitions}), one can also associate a compact group $\widehat{\Gamma}((\Gamma_i))=\varprojlim G_i$, called a \emph{profinite completion} or the boundary of the coset tree.
+To a chain of quotients $G_i=\Gamma/\Gamma_i$ as in the definition of a box space (Subsection Examples in \cref{definitions}), one can also associate a compact group $\widehat{\Gamma}((\Gamma_i))=\varprojlim G_i$, called a \emph{profinite completion} or the \emph{boundary of the coset tree} (vertices of the tree are cosets of $\Gamma_i$).
 As $\Gamma$ maps into each $G_i$, it maps into the inverse limit, and this map is an injection onto a dense subgroup.
 In particular, $\Gamma$ acts on $\widehat{\Gamma}((\Gamma_i))$ by left translations.
-The inverse limit can be realised as a subset of $\prod_i G_i$
+The inverse limit can be realised as a subset of the product $\prod_i G_i$:

 (where $q\colon \Gamma/\Gamma_i\to \Gamma/\Gamma_{i-1}$ is the quotient map) and hence it inherits the $\ell_\infty$-product metric $d((g_i),(h_i)) = a_j$, where $j$ is the first index with $g_j\neq h_j$ and the sequence $a_j>0$ converges monotonically to $0$.